rixx/books.rixx.de/data/reviews/k-j-parker/sixteen-ways-to-defend-a-walled-city/index.md

 I'm not usually into protagonists who are always right, and this one was a damn Gary Stu: can do anything, knows tons of languages, pulled himself out of slavery by his own bootstraps blah blah blah … which is the major reason I rated it this low, along with the very weak character building on the protagonist's moral foundation.
-But if you don't take the book too seriously, it's pretty enjoyable.
+But if you don't take the book too seriously, it's enjoyable.